edlund/Mashup/README.md

-well; we could try to profile user behaviour to preemptively cache artists we suspect will be requested in the future (a simple form could work with genres and related artists, a complex form could work with machine learning (which would be fun, but not necessary worth the time/money)).
+well; we could try to profile user behaviour to preemptively cache artists we suspect will be requested in the future (a simple form could work with genres and related artists, a complex form could work with machine learning (which would be fun, but not necessarily worth the time and money)).
 We could obviously also crawl our consumed REST APIs and cache as much as possible on our side, but we don't actually want to store more than necessary, even though storage is pretty cheap nowadays.